strawberry-py/strawberry-userdocs/en/logging.md

 ## Command overview

-**NOTE:** No matter the logging configuration, logs are always being saved to offline file on the drive.
+**NOTE:** No matter the logging configuration, all logs are always being saved to offline file on your server.
-You can configure this logging to properly see what is happening on your server.

 ### `logging set <scope> <level> [module]`